MasterPastures/TREND-Junior-Data-Engineer-Technical-Exercise-VB/README.md

     * Replace `<cli_limit>` with the number of rows you want to query from the NYC 311 dataset
     * Replace `<cli_chunk>` with the size of each chunk you want to process
     * Example usage: `python analysis.py -cli_limit 50 -cli_chunk 10` (runs the pipeline on 50 rows from the dataset in sizes of 10)

+Notes:
+* There seems to be something awry with the `resolution_time_in_days` calculation.
+I am assuming it is the SQLite `julianday` function I used to try and get the number of days between dates.
+Given more time, I would definitely fix this.